umfy/sanguine-oasis/posts/1-character.md

 ## Skills

-Players' skills in the game cannot be higher than D12.
+Players' skills in the game can vary between D4 and D12.
+The default value is D6.

 ### Non-combat skills

 - strength - force and capacity
 - endurance - physical defence and resistance to debuffs
-- agility - flexibility and dodging
+- agility - flexibility and speed
 - stealth - sneaking, stealing
 - willpower - mental defense, morale
 - perception - senses and reflexes